 The TRIP (Turning Research into Practice) Database provides a searchable index of evidence-based health resources.
 TRIP search tips are available here.

-For advice on searching these databases please contact the library team or refer to the effective literature searching page.
+For advice on searching these databases please contact the Library team at email@example.com or refer to the effective literature searching page.